 Only Known by Their Nickname: Due to how dangerous his career path is, Kanta Mizuno doesn't give his name away to outsiders looking for his services, Kanta presents himself as the Desert Punk, and that's how he famed himself with the title; Taiko Koizumi also follows suit when she becomes Kanta's aprentice, only going by Kosuna.

 Passing the Torch: The 13th manga volume marks Kosuna, now as a grown up woman, debut as the new Desert Punk.
-Arguably it even happened earlier when Kanta Face Heel Turn and left Kosuna on her own.
+Arguably it even happened in the anime as well when Kanta pulls a Face-Heel Turn and left Kosuna on her own.

 Ridiculously Human Robot: It's indicated that the robot guards have an ability to learn, and it's quite visible in the series, as within a couple of episodes, they go from merely loyal soldiers/killers to loyal soldiers/killers that complement Stryker as being a Worthy Opponent and start to engage in banter.
 If history repeats, they'll shed the loyal part at some point and bad things will happen.

 Robot War: It's implied that along with the use of nuclear and biological weapons, humanity was nearly destroyed due to something roughly equivalent to what happened in the Terminator films (minus the time travel part).